News: PCB development - I2C_mtrDrvr V1.0, servoDigitCtrlr, pxlBlck_multiPCB, XGZP6847_adapter and nanoPxl V1.4

 The servoDigitCtrlr board is intended as a control board for my servoDigit project (see video).

-The aim is to be able to control the 28x SG90 servos (seven per digit).
-The following components are installed on the circuit board for this purpose.
+The goal is to be able to control the 28x SG90 servos (seven per digit).
+The following components are installed on the circuit board.

 • 2x ADS1115 4x I2C ADC